freenas/freenas-docs/userguide/plugins.rst

 :menuselection:`Jails` page and clicking |ui-options| and :guilabel:`Update`.

+An update is a fix for issues in the current release of the plugin.
-.. note:: Plugins can also be updated using :samp:`iocage update {PLUGIN}` and upgraded using :samp:`iocage upgrade {PLUGIN}` in the command line.
-Updating a plugin is a patch to fix issues.
-Upgrading a plugin replaces the old release with a new release.
+Plugins can be updated using :samp:`iocage update {PLUGIN}` in the command line.

+An upgrade replaces the old release with a new release.
+Plugins can be upgraded by using :samp:`iocage upgrade {PLUGIN}` in the command line.

 #ifdef comment
 # jails/update shows nothing unless an update is available